Plecoptera of Gunnison County, Colorado

 Annotated Publication List

 You may search this page (or any other webpage) with your browser.
 Type Ctrl F and fill in your search term.
 Species names are links to pages on this website.
 Many older publications are available from the Biodiversity Library.
-Also see Illiesia, the online International Journal of Stonefly Research.
+The International Journal of Stonefly Research Illiesia, has recently stopped publishing new papers.

 Alexander,KD; Stewart,KW 1996a Description and theoretical considerations of mate finding and other adult behaviors in a Colorado population of Claassenia sabulosa (Plecoptera: Perlidae).
 Annals of the Entomological Society of America 89 2, 290-296.